wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Business hours

-The default operating hours when services are available for booking.
+The default operating hours when appointment-based services are available for booking.
 You can use the [Locations API](https://dev.wix.com/docs/api-reference/business-management/locations/introduction) to manage individual business hours for each of the business locations.

 ## Business owner